Crawford County Vehicle Impound Guide

 - Have someone else pick it up: A friend or family member with a valid license can retrieve the car for you.

-- They need: Their valid driver's license, written authorization from you (a signed letter stating they are authorized to pick up the vehicle), and a copy of the vehicle title or registration.
+- They need: Their valid driver's license, a signed authorization letter from you (a signed letter stating they are authorized to pick up the vehicle), and a copy of the vehicle title or registration.

 The cost of retrieving your vehicle can add up quickly, so understanding the fees involved is essential.